About that Life…

 In reality, I am a writer, librarian/archivist, and independent food historian.
 I am also the founder of Roots Cuisine, which is slowly becoming a foodways library portal, which will soon be the online home of the physical foodways library I am building.

-Anyway, I live in a decidedly less awesome pad but on a great street that’s like something out of a movie.
+Anyway, I live in a decidedly less awesome pad but on a great street in Harlem that’s like something out of a movie.
 I really love it.

-I write about food.
-I research it, and I’m a librarian and archivist with subject matter expertise in foodways and food history.
+I’m a librarian and archivist and I write about food.
+I’m interested in building collections that document underrepresented groups comprehensively as well as ethics in collecting and access.
+I also write about food and have subject matter expertise in foodways and food history.
 I have special interests in African Diaspora, African, and Middle Eastern culinary traditions but I’m globally inclined.

 Want to learn how I became involved in food?
-Read my first article here, which was published in Gastronomica, in 2007.
+Read my first ever article here, which was published in Gastronomica, in 2007.
+I’m still very proud of it.